nuejs/nue/packages/nuejs.org/docs/markdown-extensions.md

 include: [tabs]
 ---

-# Built-in Markdown extensions
+# Markdown extensions
 Nue extends Markdown with a set of built-in extensions that enhance content creation.

+## Syntax
-These extensions or "tags" use a simple bracket syntax - `[image]` for images, `[button]` for buttons, `[video]` for videos - to add functionality while maintaining readable content.
-These tags allow you to:
+Markdown extensions or "tags" use a simple bracket syntax, defined within square brackets.

-1. Add dialogs, accordions, and tabs while staying in Markdown
-2. Create sophisticated layouts that preserve content structure
-3. Handle responsive images and art direction through clean syntax
-4. Extend functionality when native capabilities need enhancement

-## Tag syntax
-Tags are defined within square brackets.
 For example, to include an image, you would write:

 ```md
 [image /img/cat.png]
 ```
 The tag name (in this case, "image") can be followed by various options, which can be supplied in several ways:

-### Named options
+### Options

 You can specify options using named attributes.
 For example: